 The National Trust of Australia (Victoria) is the state’s leading advocate for the protection of trees, celebrating the benefits they provide to our communities.
-Since 1982 the National Trust has classified over 20,000 trees in 1,200 places across the state on the National Trust Significant Tree Register.
+Since 1982 the Trust has classified over 20,000 trees in 1,200 places across the state on the National Trust Significant Tree Register.

 Enquiries